TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | Recycle | PV is deleted and its attached volumes are made to be reused without being deleted.
 This method has been deprecated. |

 <a id="storageclass"></a>

 ### Storage Class (StorageClass) { #storageclass }
 A storage class must be defined before provisioning.
-Storage classes provide a way to classify storages by certain characteristics.
-You can set the information such as media type and availability zone by including information about the storage provider (provisioner).
+Storage classes provide a way to classify storage by certain characteristics.
+You can set the information, such as media type and availability zone, by including information about the storage provider (provisioner).

 <a id="storageclass-storage-provider-provisioner"></a>
 #### Storage Provider (provisioner)